matplotlib/matplotlib/doc/faq/installing_faq.rst

      easy_install -m PackageName

-3. Delete any .egg files or directories from your `installation directory
+3. Delete any .egg files or directories from your :ref:`installation directory <locating-matplotlib-install>`.
-   <locating-matplotlib-install>`.

 Windows installer